vicompany/Front-end-Guidelines/SASS.md

 ## Property order

-* We sort our properties grouped by type
+* We sort our properties grouped by type:
 	* Positioning
 	* Transforms
 	* Display & box model